-- Add in dry ingredients and mix.
-Add chocolate chips and pecans.
-Mix until just combined.
+- Fold in the chocolate chips and pecans.

-- Bake at 350 for 12-14 minutes or until brown on edges.
+- Bake 17-20 minutes or until brown on edges.
 Cookies will harden a bit more as they cool.

 - You can use almond butter too, or try sunflower seed butter for a nut free option.

 - I tried these with maple syrup and they worked well, but the consistency and flavor was the best using the date paste.